AbuEnayetSiddique/ABS/README.txt

 Modified the _ViewStart.cshtml
 Added a new Admin area in Areas and deleted the Data and Models folder Deleted the Controllers folder

+2023-03-31
+0106
+Built the Application and no error was found, the appliction run.
+Modified the appsetting.json file